judofyr/coordinated-omission-example/README.md

 Another way of thinking about this is that you have a web browser which can only have one open connection to the server and we want to send a constant rate of requests.
 Obviously we need to include "waiting until the connection becomes available" if we want to measure the time it takes to complete a request.
+Who cares that it took one minute to buy a concert ticket if you were in the line for hours?